 To read more about different types of short term loans, click here.

 If you think short term loans wouldn’t suit you, you’ll want to opt for a long term loan.
-These loans, on a repayment schedule of over a year, generally offer lower interest rates/ APR but can easily result in a higher overall interest due to the increased lending period.
+On a repayment schedule of over a year, these loans generally offer lower interest rates/ APR.
+Still, they can easily result in a higher overall interest due to the increased lending period.

-You’ll also need to consider a number of things with long term loans, such as the uncertainty of the future: if you choose a longer repayment plan, you could be paying your loan off in years to come.
-This means you may have difficulty planning for the future.
+You’ll also need to consider several things with long term loans, such as the uncertainty of the future: if you choose a longer repayment plan, you could be paying your loan off in years to come.
+But, again, this means you may have difficulty planning for the future.

-Lenders may also rely more heavily on your credit rating during application, in order to understand your financial circumstances and decide whether you can feasibly afford repayment in given time frames.
+Lenders may also rely more heavily on your credit rating during the application to understand your financial circumstances and decide whether you can feasibly afford repayment in given time frames.

 Choosing the Most Suitable Provider

 The main thing to consider is whether your chosen provider offers the best deal for your circumstances, especially considering that loan applications can be detrimental to your credit score if care isn’t taken.
-If you apply immediately for a short term loan and are subsequently denied, this could slightly reduce your credit score… and multiple rejections could harm it even further.
-Here are some key things you need to check when picking a provider:
+For example, if you apply immediately for a short term loan and are subsequently denied, this could slightly reduce your credit score… and multiple rejections could harm it even further.
+So here are some key things you need to check when picking a provider:

 – Can the payment schedule be changed?